globalinfotek/linux-dev-practice/README.md

 - Base Memory: System --> Motherboard
 - Number of Processors: System --> Processor (min: 2)

+**NOTE2:**
+If running vagrant inside of a VM(i.e Windows host >  Linux running vagrant) ensure you change the processor settings for that vm to enable the setting `Virtualize Intel VT-x/EPT or AMD-V/RVI`.

 ### Start of Day

 `vagrant up`